 What the 20% do differently.

-Successful AI projects share patterns that are surprisingly consistent across industries and company sizes.
+Successful AI projects share patterns that are surprisingly consistent.

 A framework for deciding whether to proceed.

-Before committing budget to an AI initiative, answer these five questions honestly:
+Before committing budget to an AI initiative, answer these questions honestly:

 - Is your data for this process clean, accessible, and governed?